momnaqamar/homework2/README.md

-# portfolio
-portfolio
 # Unit 02 CSS and Bootstrap Homework: Responsive Portfolio

-Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
-As a developer, you will likely be asked to create a mobile-first application or add responsive design to an existing application.
+The responsive design ensures that the web application renders well on a variety of devices and windows no matter the size.

 ## Directions